-Room for growth and future expansion was a critical consideration to the future development of the Park and with the availability of additonal acres, future growth is sustainable in all areas.
+Room for growth and future expansion was a critical consideration to the future development of the Park and with the availability of additional acres, future growth is sustainable in all areas.

 Six new horse barns were constructed in the Boarding and Stabling Area, containing new livestock stalls.
 This construction was completed at the request of HRA to accommodate a temporary move of the Standardbred Horse Racing to Grande Prairie.
 When used in conjunction with temporary stalls in both the Drysdale Center and the Lewis Hawkes Pavilion, Evergreen Park can now board up to (NEED NUMBER) animals daily.